| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 C. "L" Joint Tie Steel Deficiencies

 An adjustment in the contract unit price shall be made for out of tolerance "L" joint tie steel areas.
-This price adjustment should be a reduction of 5% to the contract unit price per m2 (sq. yd.) for affected areas.
-It should be applied to a computed effective area bounded by one half the distance to closest adjacent "in tolerance" (in each direction) multiplied by the placement width.
-This price adjustment is intended not to apply to individual out of tolerance tie steel.
+This price adjustment should be a reduction of 5% to the contract unit price per sq. yd. for affected areas.
+It should be calculated based upon the length of the area with deficient tie steel multiplied by the width of the placement.
+This price adjustment is not intended to apply to individual out of tolerance tie steel.

 D. Bridge Floor Overlay price adjustments are prescribed in Appendix 2‑34(D).

 For texture depth measurement criteria, refer to Construction Manual 9.43.
-Texture depths less than 1.5 mm 1/16 inch) shall be corrected by sawing in grooving or diamond grinding.
-Texture depth exceeding 4.5 mm (3/16 inch) may require price adjustment as directed by the project engineer.
+Texture depths less than 1/16 inch shall be corrected by sawing in grooving or diamond grinding.
+Texture depth exceeding 3/16 inch may require price adjustment as directed by the project engineer.
 Price adjustments for over depth grooving are found in Appendix 2‑34(E).

 F. Traffic Control

-For projects on the Interstate system, when the Contractor is not off the road at the time defined in the contract documents, a price adjustment based on user delay costs may be assessed instead of the previously noted sliding scale formula.
-Contact the Office of Construction and Materials for help in determining the appropriate user delay cost since this cost is based on the average daily traffic for a specific section of Interstate.
+For projects on the Interstate system, when the Contractor is not off the road at the time defined in the contract documents, a price adjustment based on user delay costs may be assessed if it results in a higher price adjustment amount, instead of the previously noted sliding scale formula.
+Contact the Construction and Materials Bureau for help in determining the appropriate user delay cost since this cost is based on the average daily traffic for a specific section of Interstate.

 Price adjustment violations will be counted from first violation through last violation for an entire contract.
 It is a prime contractor's responsibility to ensure a safe work zone for all construction activities regardless of work in progress or who is doing that work.
 Therefore, violations will accumulate against the "contract" and not be separated or individualized by subcontractor.